gsnvsuraj/TaxCalculator/README.md

 1. **Start the Development Server**
    Run the project in development mode:

-    ```
+    ```bash
-    npm start
+    npm run dev
     ```

-The application will be available at http://localhost:3000 in your browser.
+The application will be available at http://localhost:5173/TaxEngine/ in your browser.

 ---